-How soon after the first battle of Fredericksburg, in mid-December 1862, did Northern photographers resume documenting the area’s wartime scenes?
-Pursuing answers to this relatively straightforward question has led me down a surprisingly complicated path to a particular part of a particular month in 1863, and to a particular area of Stafford County—if not yet to an exact day and spot.
-The story I found, at least as I currently understand it, is one of different artistic media converging to record and popularize an iconic tableau of freedom but, ironically, leave it unidentified in terms of date and location.
+How soon after the summer of 1862 did Northern photographers resume documenting the Fredericksburg area’s wartime scenes?
+Considering this general question led me down an unexpected path to a particular part of a particular month in 1863, and to a certain area of Stafford County.
+The story I found was one of different artistic media that had converged to record and popularize an iconic tableau of freedom but, ironically, left its date and location unidentified.

-An oft-published image of the still-smoking ruins of the Phillips House in Stafford, which caught fire on Feburary 14, 1863, marks an early post-battle effort at local photography that, thanks to the drama of the blaze and consequent recording by various writers, is dateable to within a day or two:
+An oft-published image of the still-smoking ruins of the Phillips House in Stafford, which caught fire on February 14, 1863, marked an early post-battle resumption of local photography that, thanks to the drama of the blaze and consequent recording by various writers, is dateable to within a day or two:

-Yet it seems unlikely that the lapse in photo-documentation of the Fredericksburg area would have continued for two months following an event as attention-grabbing as the December 1862 battle.
-Were the camera lenses really not uncapped again until mid-February 1863?
+Yet it’s hard to imagine that the lapse in photo-documentation of outdoor scenes in the Fredericksburg area continued through an event as attention-grabbing as the December 1862 battle.
+After the summer of 1862, did the camera lenses really remain uncapped until mid-February 1863?

-Previously, I devoted a series of detailed posts to another candidate for the distinction of earliest post-battle photograph: a stereograph depicting a flag-of-truce exchange, amid no less than 160 spectators, on the Fredericksburg riverfront.
-Although I would be delighted if this image turned out to document the post-battle truce crossings there on December 17-18, 1862, my current suspicion is that the actual date will prove to be sometime in February or March 1863, as suggested in different records at the Library of Congress, and when truce crossings indeed also occurred.
+Previously, I devoted a series of posts to another candidate for the distinction of earliest post-battle photograph of a local landscape: a stereograph depicting a flag-of-truce exchange, amid no less than 160 spectators, on the Fredericksburg riverfront.
+Although I would be delighted if this image turned out to document the post-battle truce crossings there on December 17-18, 1862, my current suspicion is that the actual date will prove to be sometime in February or March 1863, the date-range of other photographs of the riverfront and vicinity, and when truce-crossings also occurred.